setouchi-h/cc-marketplace/README.md

 If the `/create-pr` command is not recognized:
 1. Verify the plugin is installed: `/plugin list`
-2. Reinstall if needed: `/plugin install git-tools@git-tools`
+2. Reinstall if needed: `/plugin install gh@git-tools`
 3. Restart Claude Code

 ### GitHub CLI Not Found